 Bazaars are a little different from night markets.
 They are open all day and everyday, usually permanent, and under a roof.
 They sell Tee-shirts, jeans, bags and shoes again.
 If you walk in a bazaar you will soon notice that vendors are not Thai, very easy to notice that from the way they address to you.
 If you see something you like, bargain hard… very hard.
 Read more

 Shopping mall obviously sell better quality products at higher prices.
 However you will find different products at different floors.
 Dedicated brand shops and department stores sell real brands at higher prices.
 Sometimes it’s not even cheaper than overseas but you might spot something you won’t find at home.
 Now every mall in Thailand have a ‘local floor’ where you can find cheaper local stuff, clothing and souvenirs.
 You will also find electronics counters selling mobile cases and hundreds accessories.
 Once you are in these areas you will know, just remember to bargain!
+The 2 main malls in Phuket are Jungceylon in Patong and Central Festival in Phuket Town.
 Read more

 Fresh markets are window on real Thai daily life.
 Even if you don’t cook, the displays of fruits, fish and vegetables can be surprisingly interesting.
 The spices and condiments areas are fascinating as most products are unknown to travellers.
 You can skip the meat corner if you are a little sensitive, and walk to the accessories and fashion section, always fun to look at what’s on sale, even if you are not planning to buy anything.
 Everything is cheap and you can bargain on top.
 Fresh markets often have an area when you can buy local snacks and even sit at tables.
 It’s a lots of fun, don’t miss this chance!
 There are many fresh markets around the island but some are better known and some are easier to find.
 If you stay in Patong, Banzaan is a great place to start, located just behind Jungceylon mall.
 Read more